akashdeepo/Summar-ai-privacy-policy/privacy-policy.md

 This Service does not address anyone under the age of 18.
 We do not knowingly collect personally identifiable information from children under 18.
 In the case we discover that a child under 18 has provided us with personal information, we immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that we will be able to take necessary actions.

-**Age Restriction:** Deep AI Finance is intended for users 18 years of age and older, as financial analysis and investment discussions are adult-oriented topics.
+**Age Restriction:** Deep Dime is intended for users 18 years of age and older, as financial analysis and investment discussions are adult-oriented topics.

 ---